Deterministic randomness extraction for quantum random number generation with partial trust: Settings and assumptions

-We consider a \textit{prepare-and-measure} (PM) scenario with an honest user (Alice) holding a device $\mathcal{D}$ with a binary input and a binary output.
-On input $x \in \{0,1\}$ to $\mathcal{D}$, a quantum system $S$ is prepared in one of two states $\{\rho^x\}_{x}$, and then a single measurement described by a \textit{positive operator-valued measure} (POVM) $\{M_a\}_{a}$ is performed, returning output $a \in \{0,1\}$.
+We consider a \textit{prepare-and-measure} (PM) scenario with an honest user (Alice) holding a device $\mathcal{D}$ which, depending on the setting, features: \begin{enumerate}[label=($\textrm{S}_{\arabic*}$)] \item \textbf{Untrusted-preparation}.
+A (characterized or not) untrusted preparation $\rho_S$ and a trusted and characterized binary-outcome measurement described by a \textit{positive operator-valued measure} (POVM) $\{M^a_S\}_{a\in\{0,1\}}$. \item \textbf{Untrusted-measurement}.
+A trusted and characterized preparation $\rho_S$ and an untrusted but characterized\footnote{The case of an untrusted and uncharacterized binary-outcome measurement is not included because the only result is the trivial one, where the guessing probability for an eavesdropper is always equal to 1.} binary-outcome measurement described by a POVM $\{M^a_S\}_{a\in\{0,1\}}$. \item \textbf{Semi-DI~\cite{Brask_2017, Flatt_2022}}.
+A pair of trusted preparations $\{\rho_S^x\}_{x\in\{0,1\}}$ with a known lower bound on their fidelity and a (characterized or not) untrusted binary-outcome measurement described by a POVM $\{M^a_S\}_{a\in\{0,1\}}$. \end{enumerate} When we say that the preparations or the measurements are \textit{characterized}, we mean that an explicit classical description of the corresponding quantum states or POVMs is assumed.

 An eavesdropper, Eve, sitting outside Alice's secure location holds a quantum system $E$ potentially correlated with her device.

-We work in the semi-DI framework developed in~\cite{Brask_2017} and later generalized in~\cite{Flatt_2022}, which is defined by the following \emph{single-round} assumptions:
+We say that part of Alice's device is \textit{untrusted} when it is allowed to be correlated with Eve's system, i.e., when Eve is assumed to hold quantum side information about it.
+In Setts.~\ref{set:untrusted_meas} and~\ref{set:SDI} we trust the preparations, while in Sett.~\ref{set:untrusted_prep} it is the measurement that we assume to be trusted.

-\begin{enumerate}[label=($\textrm{A}_{\arabic*}$)] \item \textbf{Input randomness.} The inputs $x\in\{0,1\}$ to the preparation box can be chosen uniformly at random and independently of the device $\mathcal{D}$ and of Eve's side information. \item \textbf{Positive overlap.} The fidelity between the uncharacterized states $\rho^0$ and $\rho^1$ is lower bounded as $F(\rho^0,\rho^1) := \Tr\left[\sqrt{\sqrt{\rho^0}\rho^1\sqrt{\rho^0}}\right]^2\geq \delta$, for some $\delta \in [0,1]$. \item \textbf{Trusted preparations.} Eve does not have side information about the preparations $\{\rho^x\}_x$. \item \textbf{Uncorrelated PM boxes.} There are no correlations between the preparations and the measurement device. \item \textbf{No leakage.} While evident from the context, it is assumed that Eve does not have direct access to the measurement outcomes. \end{enumerate}
+Apart from the characterization and trust considerations, we also include the following \textit{single-round} assumptions, which apply to all settings unless explicitly stated: \begin{enumerate}[label=($\textrm{A}_{\arabic*}$)] \item \textbf{Uncorrelated PM boxes.} There are no correlations between the preparations and the measurement device. \item \textbf{No leakage.} While evident from the context, it is assumed that Eve does not have direct access to the measurement outcomes. \item \textbf{Input randomness}~\ref{set:SDI}\textbf{.} The inputs $x\in\{0,1\}$ to the preparation box can be chosen uniformly at random and independently of the device $\mathcal{D}$ and of Eve's side information. \end{enumerate}